dcavar/PG2TEI/README.md

 ### Configuration of the Java code

-Since the PG2TEI-code is a quick and dirty implementation of the conversion pipeline, with a very defensive coding strategy, avoiding to many complications that might improve the stability, but would cost coding time, there are some things in the code that need specific adaptation.
+Since the PG2TEI-code is a quick and _dirty_ implementation of the conversion pipeline, with a very defensive coding strategy, avoiding complications that might improve the stability, but would cost coding time, there are some things in the code that need specific adaptation.
 You might experience crashes and error messages for individual files.
 We cannot avoid that.
-The conversion runs quite stable, and restarting the converter skips already available traget files.
+The conversion runs quite stable, and restarting the converter skips already available target files.

 Follow the instructions in these documents to set up the conversion process for your specific environment: